After-Shock/Cloudbox-wiki/Plex-Autoscan.md

 _The control file is a blank file (i.e. `mounted.bin`) that resides on the root folder of Google Drive.
 The purpose of a control file is to tell Plex Autoscan that your Google Drive is mounted._

 _If Plex scanned the media when the Google Drive mount was ever disconnected from the server, it would mark the missing files as "unavailable", and would wait on an emptying trash request to remove them completely.
-Plex Autoscan, however, would not send that request since the control file would not exist.
+Plex Autoscan, however, would not send that request since the control file would not be available.
 Once Google Drive was remounted, all the files marked unavailable would be playable again._